Please read the following information carefully:

 Examples of important uses of cookies (which do not require a user to authenticate through an account):

-Content and services tailored to user preferences - categories of news, weather, sports, maps, public and government services, entertainment sites and travel services.
+Content and services tailored to user preferences include news, weather, sports, maps, public and government services, entertainment sites, and travel services.

 Retention of child protection filters on Internet content (family mode options, safe search functions).

 Measurement, optimization, and analytics features - such as confirming a certain level of traffic on a website, what type of content is viewed, and how a user gets to a website (e.g., through search engines, directly from other websites) hate).
 Websites conduct these analyzes of their use to improve the sites for the benefit of users.

 Cookies are NOT viruses!
 They use plain text formats.
 They are not made up of pieces of code, so they cannot be executed, nor can they be self-executed.
 As a result, they cannot be duplicated or replicated on other networks to run or replicate.
 Because they cannot perform these functions, they cannot be considered viruses.